di-ncg/austin-spl-june-26/README.md

-# Self-Paced Learning
+# Installation

-This repository contains materials for use during the Self-Paced Learning (SPL) Paths.
+This repository contains materials for use during installation and setup for class.

-If you have any questions about this material, contact the instructor using the email provided in the Path.